rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 Note that the term "element" is used to point out that a value belongs to a complex value.
 That is, the term emphasizes the relationship with a complex value.
-In contrary to that, the term "value" focuses more on isolated an entity.
+In contrary to that, the term "value" focuses more on isolated entities.

 clarification